AuthMe/AuthMeReloaded/docs/config.md

     # See above for a description of the values.
     restoreWalkSpeed: 'MAX_RESTORE'
 BackupSystem:
-    # Enable or disable automatic backup
+    # General configuration for backups: if false, no backups are possible
     ActivateBackup: false
-    # Set backup at every start of server
+    # Create backup at every start of server
     OnServerStart: false
-    # Set backup at every stop of server
+    # Create backup at every stop of server
     OnServerStop: true
-    # Windows only mysql installation Path
+    # Windows only: MySQL installation path
     MysqlWindowsPath: 'C:\Program Files\MySQL\MySQL Server 5.1\'
 Converter:
     Rakamak: